discordjs/guide/guide/popular-topics/permissions.md

 // output : false
 ```

 You can utilize these methods to adapt permissions or overwrites without touching the other flags.
-To achieve this you can get the existing permissions for a role, manipulating the bit field as described above and passing the changed bit field to `role.setPermissions()`.
+To achieve this, you can get the existing permissions for a role, manipulating the bit field as described above and passing the changed bit field to `role.setPermissions()`.

 <branch version="11.x">